-After this thrilling interview with the spirit of Miss "Fleetwood," Nimwakee again addressed me and said : "Budder Jenkins, did you ever know a man by the name of Holliard ?"
+After this thrilling interview with the spirit of Miss "Fleetwood," Nimwakee again addressed me and said: "Budder Jenkins, did you ever know a man by the name of Holliard?"
 I replied I could not remember such an acquaintance.
-"There is a snirit here." he remarked, "whose name is Holliard or Hilliard, I am not certain which, but I have said Holliard and I will stick to it," he added humorously.
-"Well, what of it?" said I. "Well, he says he used to know you in St. Louis, and he knows your brother in law."
-"What brother in law."
+"There is a spirit here," he remarked, "whose name is Holliand or Hilliard, I am not certain which, but I have said Holliard and I will stick to it," he added humerously.
+"Well, what of it " said I. "Well, he says he used to know you in St. Louis, and he knows your brother in law."
+"What brother in law!"
 I asked.
-He replied "Altied!"
+He replied "Altred!"
 "Then," said I "Alfred is dead?"
-"Yes," he remited.
-"Where and when," I inquired, " alid he alle !"
-He repailed -"In Placerville California about eight or ten years aga," Now, no one in chicago, so fir as I know, ever knew that I had a hesther-la-daw by that name!
-We had hurned that he had gone to rule, but suppressing we could not hear from hin, that he must be done.
-But the sequel will reveal more.
-Next came a chando approaching me; weeping and process; her hands tenderly upon my forehead she were audibly.
+"Yes," he reguled.
+"Where and when," I inquired, " did he die " He remited -"In Placerville, California, about eight or ten preservages."
+Now, no one in changes so the as I know, ever knew that I had a brother-in-law by that name!
+We had bearned that he had gone to friends, but suppresent as we could not dear from him, that he must be doned.
+But the sequel will terral more.
+Not same a should discovering me; machine and hanced yet years tengers, about mh. flynhead she were audibly.
 I asked, what does this mean?
-The medium who was still in his place on the equivale side of the circle, replied, she is weeping.
+The medium who was still in his place on the equative side of the circle, replied, she is weeping.
 I then asked the spirit who she was.
-I the Indian, said, "It is Eliza!"
-"Oh, is it possible a said I, "that this is my wife?"
-She pressed my face but could not speak further.
-Others had friends in yisit them, giving their names, etc. Before concluding my description of this seance, allow me to remark that Eliza, my wife, had been dead twenty four years!
-No one present, except the spirite, the have known anything about her!
-I had not me tioned her name to mortal while in the city.
-Ex-I pass op.
-The spirits, after entertaining as were two hours, bade us good bye, and so closed to evening.
-On inspection, the medium was found to be stationed exactly where he was in the beginning and not a particle of the sealing-wax was broken which would have been the ease, had he moved to least degree from his position!
-There was no colsion.
-It was impossible, as the result will they the whole was an astounding and thrilling really
+I never more have a legal existence in any State or could not understand her answer, and Nimwakee, the Indian, said, "It is Elica!"
+"Oh, is it possible. said I," that this is my wife?"
+She pressed my fabut could not speak further.
+Others had friends yisit them, giving their names, etc. Before conclut. ing mf description of this seance, allow me 's remark that Eliza, my wife, had been dead twenty four years!
+No one present, except the spirits, trail have known anything about her!
+I had not men tioned for name to mortal while in the city. he I pass on.
+The spirits, after entertaining to see two hours, bade us good bye, and so closed to evening.
+On inspection, the medium was found ... be stationed exactly where he was in the beginning and not a particle of the sealing wax was broken which would have been the case, had he moral to least degree from his position!
+There was no colla sion.
+It was impossible, as the result will show. the whole was an astounding and thrilling reality